Dicke superradiant enhancement of the heat current in circuit QED: Introduction

 \section{Introduction}

 Quantum thermodynamics \cite{Kosloff_Entropy_2013,benenti2017rep,Vinjanampathy_ContempPhys_2016,Goold_JPhysA_2016,QTD_book,Lostaglio_RPP_2019} is the study of heat and work management in quantum systems.
 Within the recent blooming of quantum technologies, the critical aspect of energy management becomes increasingly crucial\cite{Auffeves_PRXQuantum_2022}, due to the natural interest in building energy-efficient quantum technologies and limiting associated energy waste.
-Optimizing the heat and energy transport performances of quantum devices is, therefore, an appealing direction.
 In this context, it is particularly relevant to investigate quantum heat transport in superconducting circuit Quantum Electrodynamics (circuit QED)~\cite{Blais_RMP_2021} which is among the most promising platforms for quantum technologies and quantum computation~\cite{Arute_Nature_2019}.
-The heat current flowing across circuit QED devices has been recently measured across various designs \cite{fornieri2017nattech, maillet2020natcom, ligato2022natphys, gubaydullin2022natcom}.
+The heat current flowing across circuit QED devices has been recently measured across various designs \cite{fornieri2017nattech, maillet2020natcom, ligato2022natphys, gubaydullin2022natcom,gumus2023}, and circuit QED is emerging as a platform to realize quantum heat engines and refrigerators \cite{Campisi_2013,karimi_2016,hofer_2016_prb,hofer_2016_prb2,sanchez_apl_2017,tan_2017,hardal_2017,funo_2019,tabatabaei_2022_prb,erdman_npj_2022,Guthrie_2022,aamir_arxiv_2023,manzano_prr_2023}.

 Two recent circuit QED experiments have investigated the heat transport of microwave photons scattering off a single qubit, realizing a photonic heat valve~\cite{Ronzani_NatPhys_2018,senior2020commun}.
 In these experiments, a single transmon qubit was capacitively coupled to two microwave resonators, each of them in contact with a resistance acting as a heat bath.
 A natural question is therefore whether the performance of such a device could be enhanced in the presence of multiple qubits interacting among each other.
 Indeed, transport of heat and energy are well known to be sensitive probes of collective and many-body effects~\cite{pekola2021colloquium,fazio1998anomalous,kane1996thermal,jezouin2013quantum,bertini2020finitetemperature,larzul2023energy}.
 A notable example where collective phenomena result in an enhanced emission and {\it super-extensive} scaling is provided by the Dicke model \cite{Dicke54}, where an ensemble of $N$ atoms in an optical cavity collectively radiates with a superextensive intensity that scales as $N^2$, i.e. enhanced by a factor $N$ with respect to ordinary fluorescence, where atoms emit independently.
 In the Dicke model, the electrical dipoles of the atoms synchronize thanks to their collective coupling to the optical cavity modes, leading to an enhanced emission which has been dubbed ``superradiance''~\cite{Raimond_RMP_2001,Gross_PhysRep_1982}.
 Superradiant emission has been observed in various systems, including Rydberg atoms in cavities \cite{Kaluzny_PRL_1983}, color centers in diamonds \cite{Angerer_NatPhys_2018}, and in superconducting qubits \cite{Wang_PRL_2020}.